Jamlee/docker-laravel/README.md

 Then open url http://localhost or http://laravel.dev after those services started,you will get some useful information.

 note:
-     if you execute `docker-compose -f data.yml up` again,you will lost your data of mysql. so you just need to do it once.**I have perpared a initial laravel project for you**.
+     if you execute `docker-compose -f data.yml up` again,you will lost your data of mysql. so you just need to do it once.**I have perpared a initial laravel project for you under the path `./webroot/project` and you need run the command**`composer install && sudo chmod -R 777 storage`**to make it available**.

 #0x2 Create project of laravel by yourself